mennolui/wp-foyer/README.txt

 = Slide formats =
 * Image: Displays an image, covering the entire slide.
 * PDF: Creates a slide for each page in an uploaded PDF, displaying that page contained within the slide.
-* Video: Displays a specified fragment of a YouTube video.
+* Video: Displays a YouTube video, or a specified fragment.
+* External web page: Displays a web page to your liking.
 * Event: Displays the image, title and details of a selected event (requires Theater for WordPress).

 More features and slide formats are coming soon.